 Information on parking fines

 A parking ticket, or Penalty Charge Notice (PCN), can be issued to a vehicle that is parked in breach of parking regulations.
-They can be issued on the street or in car parks.
+PCNs can be issued on the street or in car parks.

-If you think your parking ticket has been wrongly issued, you can make an appeal.
+If you think your parking ticket has been wrongly issued, you can view images of the contravention online.

 How much are parking and traffic fines?